 PhD Candidate in EECS

 I am a PhD candidate working with Dr. Murat Arcak in the Networked Dynamical Systems Group.
 My research is funded in part by a National Science Foundation Graduate Research Fellowship.

 I graduated from Georgia Tech with a BS in Electrical Engineering in May, 2010 and received a MS in Electrical Engineering from UC Berkeley in May, 2012.
-I expect to complete my PhD in the Spring of 2015.
+I expect to complete my PhD in 2015.

-In 2014, I received the Leon O. Chua Award for “outstanding achievement in an area of nonlinear science” from the EECS department at UC Berkeley for my research.
 During Summer 2012, I interned at NASA's Jet Propulsion Lab, and I was a visiting scholar at the Lund Center for Control of Complex Engineering Systems at Lund University, Sweden during October 2012.
+At UC Berkeley, I received the Leon O. Chua Award for “outstanding achievement in an area of nonlinear science” in 2014.
+I received the best student paper award at 2015 the Hybrid Systems: Computation and Control conference.
 My Erdős number is 4.